Behavior management: In the classroom

 Some student behaviors must be addressed immediately and could cause a teacher to interrupt teaching in order to resolve the issue.
 This is known as a direct cost situation.
 This typically arises in extreme behavior situations like physical disputes between students, loud outbursts in class, or disrupting the class disrespectfully.

 Purkey proposed a visualization way to keep track of the methods used to manage student behavior.
 He called it the "Blue-card, orange-card theory".
 Blue cards help reinforce good behavior and ways to encourage a student.
 Orange cards, in contrast, are things that may be critical, discouraging, or demeaning.
 Some examples of blue cards might be bringing up the good things a student has done before focusing on the behavior that needs to change, therefore reminding the student that they have worth and causing them to feel encouraged.
 An orange card could list ways to critique a student's work in front of the class, which would lower their feelings of self-worth, providing an example of what to avoid.
 Teachers can be aware and provide students with required critique and feedback, while reinforcing their self-image.
+Purkey's theory helps teachers understand how they can edit behavioral management specifically in the classroom.

 In supported living

 When bringing behavioral management in relation with supported living the purpose of this is to keep a person's dignity.
 Most of the time, residents have some behavior that is meant to be improved in order for them to live a more normal life.
 Our main goal of the behavioral management is to help them become as independent as possible.
-Of course, it's important to recognize that not every resident will be back to being completely independent.
+Of course, it is important to recognize that not every resident will be back to being completely independent.